OZI-Project/docs/README.md

 ## Software Engineering

+These are the guiding principles for OZI's development.
+* Reproducible builds
+* Configuration as code
+* No is temporary but yes is forever

 The following documents contain the design quality policy we will implement along with normative references.

 * [Safety Assurance Guidance](policy/safety-assurance-guidance.md)